 Deadheading is a gardening technique to extend flowering.
 Fading flower heads are removed so the plant directs energy into growing more flowers rather than developing its seeds.
 In August 2017 Katya Robin gathered the deadheads from her garden to make a dye called Deadhead Mix.

-Agapanthus, Anemone japonica, Anthemis Mrs Buxton, Artemisia ludoviciana 'Valerie Finnis', Bronze Fennel, Calendula Indian Prince, Cistus x Pulverulentus Sunset, Cosmos, Dahlias, Helianthus Gullick's Variety, Lamium Silver Beacon, Lavender, Leucanthemum, Osteospermum Pale Face, Penstemon Raven, Petunia Black Velvet, Petunia Cherry Cola, Sedum Purple Emperor, Sisrynchum, Variegated Pelargoniums (Mrs Pollock, Vancouver Centennial), Verbena Bonariensis, etc.
+Agapanthus, Anemone japonica, Anthemis Mrs Buxton, Artemisia ludoviciana 'Valerie Finnis', Bronze Fennel, Calendula Indian Prince, Cistus x Pulverulentus Sunset, Cosmos, Dahlias, Helianthus Gullick's Variety, Lamium Silver Beacon, Lavender, Leucanthemum, Osteospermum Pale Face, Penstemon Raven, Petunia Black Velvet, Petunia Cherry Cola, Ridolfa Goldspray, Sedum Purple Emperor, Sisrynchum, Sunflower Black Magic, Variegated Pelargoniums (Mrs Pollock, Vancouver Centennial), Verbena Bonariensis, etc.

 Deadhead Mix has been selected for Axisweb New Art Highlights